Chinese Hot and Sour Soup with Ramen

 Instructions

-- If using dried shiitake and wood ear mushrooms, rehydrate them by submerging them in hot water for 15-20 minutes till they soften up.
-Reserve the water to be used as stock in the soup.
-Slice all the mushrooms and set aside.
+- Soak shiitake mushrooms in 1 cup of boiling water for 10 minutes till they soften.
+Drain the mushrooms and reserve the soaked water to be used as stock in the soup.
+Thinly slice the mushrooms and set aside.

 Yaay! that’s great Denise. so so happy you liked the recipe.